MontrealCorpusTools/mfa-models/acoustic/english/us_arpa/v2.0.0/README.md

 2. Add pronunciations to the pronunciation dictionary

-   * This model was trained a particular dialect/style, and so adding pronunciations more representative of the variety spoken in your dataset will help alignment
+   * This model was trained a particular dialect/style, and so adding pronunciations more representative of the variety spoken in your dataset will help alignment.

 3. Check the quality of your data

-   * MFA includes a [validator utility](https://montreal-forced-aligner.readthedocs.io/en/latest/user_guide/data_validation.html), which aims to detect issues in the dataset
+   * MFA includes a [validator utility](https://montreal-forced-aligner.readthedocs.io/en/latest/user_guide/data_validation.html), which aims to detect issues in the dataset.
    * Use MFA's [anchor utility](https://montreal-forced-aligner.readthedocs.io/en/latest/user_guide/workflows/anchor.html) to visually inspect your data as MFA sees it and correct issues in transcription or OOV items.

 4. Adapt the model to your data